monika581/e-commerce-website-python-project-/README.md

 # e-commerce-website (python project)
-plant and its products selling website using Djange
+plant and its products selling website using Django framework